 Free Preventive Services and Ten Essential Benefits

-• The Ten essential health benefit categories include outpatient care, emergency care, hospitalization, maternity and newborn care, mental health services and addiction treatment, prescription drugs, rehabilitative services and devices, lab services, pediatric dental and vision, and free preventive services.
+The Ten essential health benefit categories include outpatient care, emergency care, hospitalization, maternity and newborn care, mental health services and addiction treatment, prescription drugs, rehabilitative services and devices, lab services, pediatric dental and vision, and free preventive services.

-• Many of ObamaCare’s numerous provisions have already been enacted.
+- Many of ObamaCare’s numerous provisions have already been enacted.
 The rest of the program continues to roll out until 2022.
 See our Affordable Care Act timeline for more information.

 ObamaCare, Taxes, Shared Responsibility, and Exemptions

-These are: tax credits to subsidize costs for low-to-middle income Americans and small businesses, starting 2014; an Employer Mandate for large employers to provide health insurance to full-time employees by 2015/2016; an Individual Mandate for individuals and families obtain health insurance by 2014; and lastly, new limits to medical deductions.
-Learn how to file your ObamaCare taxes for 2014.
+These are: tax credits to subsidize costs for low-to-middle income Americans and small businesses, which started in 2014; an Employer Mandate for large employers to provide health insurance to full-time employees by 2015/2016 or pay a fee; an Individual Mandate for individuals and families obtain health insurance or pay a fee which started in 2014; and lastly, new limits on medical deductions.

 ObamaCare creates state-specific and federal health insurance marketplaces (also known as exchanges) where individuals and families can shop for subsidized health insurance based on income.

-• When you fill out a Marketplace application, you’ll also find out if you qualify for lower costs on coverage, Medicaid, CHIP, or Medicare.
+- When you fill out a Marketplace application, you’ll also find out if you qualify for lower costs on coverage, Medicaid, CHIP, or Medicare.

-• If you or a dependent has coverage through your employer, you can’t get subsidies on the marketplace.
+- If you or a dependent has coverage through your employer, you can’t get subsidies on the marketplace.

 - Apply for the health insurance marketplace early.
 Applying and enrolling are not the same thing.
 Although for many of us the application process will only take a few minutes, the verification process can take time.
 Once your application is verified, you have until the last day of open enrollment each year to enroll in a plan.
 Learn more about how to sign up for health insurance – ensure you don’t miss the annual deadlines!

-• Insurance purchased by the 15th of each month starts on the 1st of the next month after you pay your premium.
+- Remember, insurance purchased by the 15th of each month starts on the 1st of the next month after you pay your premium.
 If you sign up during the second half of the month, your coverage won’t start until the second month.
 Please check with your insurer for specific start dates.

 ObamaCare and Minimum Essential Coverage

-- Most private individual and family health insurance sold outside of open enrollment (like short term health insurance) is not considered minimum essential coverage and won’t protect you from the fee.
+- Most private individual and family health insurance sold outside of open enrollment (like short-term health insurance) is not considered minimum essential coverage, and won’t protect you from the fee.

-ObamaCare Cost Assistance
+ObamaCare and Cost Assistance

 - Cost Sharing Reduction subsidies (CSR) are only available on Silver plans.

-• Tax Credits can be applied in advance (in part or in full) to lower your premiums or can be adjusted on your federal income taxes.
+- Tax Credits can be applied in advance (in part or in full) to lower your premiums or can be adjusted on your federal income taxes.

 - If your income changes, report it so the marketplace can adjust your subsidies.
 You may qualify for bigger credits if your income decreases and you will save yourself from potentially having to repay advanced tax credits.

-- Make sure cost assistance is right, but, when in doubt, aim low.
+- Make sure cost assistance is right, but when in doubt, aim low.
 You don’t have to pay back Cost Sharing Reduction subsidies or Medicaid, but you could end up owing Advanced Premium Tax Credits back up to the limit for your income level when you file taxes.
 See Tax Credit form used to pay back Tax Credits for details on filing and limits.